-Ross also advises entrepreneurs and start-ups from entity formation, to funding, to exit, acting as outside general counsel to many small and medium sized businesses.
+Ross regularly advises entrepreneurs and start-ups from entity formation, to funding, to exit, acting as outside general counsel to many small and medium sized businesses.

 Ross is a pragmatist, believing in cost-effective and practical solutions for his clients.